 The OU Board also will consider a congratulatory resolution in honor of Gregory Skuta, M.D., president and CEO of Dean McGee Eye Institute, as well as the entire staff and faculty for their contributions in having the institute recognized by Ophthalmology Times as one of the top three eye institutes in the nation for clinical care, residency teaching programs and research.
 The institute is dedicated to serving all Oklahomans and the global community through excellence and leadership in patient care, education and vision research.

-The next regular meeting of the OU Board of Regents is scheduled for Jan.
-28 and 29 in Norman.
+The next regular meeting of the OU Board of Regents is currently scheduled for March 7-8 in Oklahoma City.

 OU Professor to Receive IEEE Satellite Communications Technical Contribution Award